FermiQC/Lints.jl/README.md

 ## Current Limitations
 Only the default Libint library is supported, and is distributed as a binary when Lints is installed.

-To create a molecule, there must be a file on disk in XYZ format from which we will create a Libint molecule.

 ## Example
 Example of using Lints to compute overlap integrals for a molecule with the cc-pVDZ basis set.